rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 If there were just one book I could own, it would be this one.
 I read this book many years ago and keep returning to it.
 Every time I read it, I learn something new or find another aspect in my life where I can apply its wisdom.
 Seven Habits has affected my life as no other book has.

 ## Summary 📝
 Reading is one of the best ways to skyrocket your career.
-However, the problem as an apprentice is finding the right books to read.
-These books give you the most "bang for your buck."
+However, the problem is finding the right books to read.
+The right books give you the most "bang for your buck."

-Though this list is by no means exhaustive, I believe it contains essential titles for any aspiring software craftsman.
+One of the best ways to start is by delving into the mindset of Software Craftsmanship.
+These books all hand you a piece of that puzzle, and you would do well to read them.
 Who knows, you might find a career-changing book in there, just like I did!

-_Which books made a significant impact on your programming career?
+_Which books made a significant impact on your mindset as a programmer?
 Is the list missing a title?
 Share your thoughts in the comments below!_

 [apprenticeship_patterns]: https://www.goodreads.com/book/show/5608045-apprenticeship-patterns
 [prag_prog]: https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer